mwglen/development-environment/README.md

 - Run `./setup.sh` from inside the repository
 - Reboot the system

-## Loading my configuration on a Podman Container (most likely broken):
-- Run `./podman.sh` from inside the repository

 ## Important Information:
 - Consider enabling SSD Trim by running `sudo systemctl enable fstrim.timer`.
 This prevents write amplification and can lead to faster drives that live longer.
 Make sure to check `lsblk --discard` for non-zero values of `DISC-GRAN` and `DISC_MAX` before enabling.
 This starts up a weekly timer to trim your drive
 - When `setup.sh` is installing base-devel, make sure to not install fakeroot if it is in IgnorePkg or IgnoreGroup